-First, we looked at the rating distribution per rubric in the full dataset.
-Figure 1 shows a facet plot consisting of multiple bar plots each corresponding to the rating distribution of each rubric.
+First, we looked at the rating distributions per rubric in the full dataset.
+Figure 1 shows a facet plot consisting of multiple bar plots showing the rating distribution for each rubric.
+It can be seen that the distribution for the rubric CritDes was right skewed, meaning that it had a higher proportion of lower ratings.
+On the other hand, the rubrics InterpRes and TxtOrg had more artifacts with ratings in the higher range of 3's and 4's.